LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: INTRODUCTION

 Recent advances in large language models (LLMs) exhibit a promising future for autonomous driving, particularly in scene understanding, decision-making, and interpretability~\cite{surveymultimodallargelanguage, endtoendautonomousdriving}.
 Language models possess intrinsic common-sense knowledge and demonstrate a general understanding of the surrounding world, which enables them to identify complex real-world scenarios and adapt their driving behavior accordingly.
-Nonetheless, existing knowledge-driven approaches that directly rely on LLMs remain simplistic and face several critical challenges: (1) Ineffective scene representation hampers the performance of LLMs in motion planning, either due to the use of an excessive number of coordinate tokens to encode map details or the omission of essential elements such as lane information.
-(2) Directly generating numerical trajectory waypoints from LLMs is prone to hallucinations and lacks control robustness.
-(3) They are typically evaluated in simplified environments, such as Highway-env or SUMO.
-There is a notable lack of systematic evaluation on real-world data to validate the planning capabilities of LLMs.
+Nonetheless, existing knowledge-driven approaches that rely on LLMs remain simplistic and face several critical challenges: (1) ineffective scene representation that hampers LLM performance (e.g., using too many coordinate tokens or omitting lane information); (2) directly generating trajectory waypoints from LLM outputs, which can lead to hallucinations and poor control robustness; and (3) a lack of systematic real-world evaluation, as these methods are typically tested only in simplified environments (e.g., Highway-env or SUMO).

 To address these challenges, we propose LiloDriver, a lifelong learning framework for closed-loop motion planning in long-tail autonomous driving scenarios.
 Our system integrates LLM-based reasoning with dynamic knowledge augmentation via a memory bank, structured into a four-stage architecture: (1) \textbf{Environment and Perception} module constructs scene context from maps and agent histories, providing the basis for long-tail awareness; (2) \textbf{Scene Encoder} distills this context into latent representations that support generalization beyond seen examples; (3) \textbf{Memory and Planner Generation} module enables continuous adaptation by organizing past experiences and generating behavior strategies suited to novel scenarios; (4) \textbf{Reasoning and Execution} module leverages LLMs to compose planning decisions grounded in both current context and accumulated knowledge.
 This design enables LiLoDriver to dynamically assign planners, update strategies at inference time, and continually evolve through new experiences—mimicking human-like learning in the driving loop.